neophob/PixelController/README.md

 make sure you add the lib/serial directory as "Native library location"

-## ADD NEW HARDWARE SUPPORT
+## Add new hardware support
 It should be pretty simple to add support for new hardware.
 All Output code should go into the com.neophob.sematrix.output package (`src/main/java/com/neophob/sematrix/output` directory).
 All you need to do in the Output class is, take an array of int's (one int is used to store the 24 bpp) and send this buffer to your output device (via serial port, ethernet, spi...).
 Maybe you need to reduce the color depth, flip each second scanline due hardware wiring, such helper methods should go into the `OutputHelper.java` class.

-As a string point, add your hardware in the `OutputDeviceEnum.java` class and have a look where the other entries are referenced.
+As a starting point, add your hardware in the `OutputDeviceEnum.java` class and have a look where the other entries are referenced.

-## NEW RELEASE
+## New Release
 Optional, license header check for all source files (http://code.mycila.com/license-maven-plugin/)

     # mvn license:check -Dyear=2014 -Demail=michu@neophob.com -Dlicense.header=./../pixelcontroller-distribution/src/main/resources/header.txt